-We are thrilled to announce a new, exciting partnership: MOVE with AutismBC by GoodLife Kids Foundation!
+We are thrilled to announce an exciting partnership: MOVE with AutismBC by GoodLife Kids Foundation!
 This program is open to children and youth aged 12 to 21 with a diagnosis of autism or an intellectual disability.
-Please continue reading for more information!
-We can't wait to see you there!
+Please continue reading for more information on program enrollment.

 MOVE with AutismBC

 GoodLife Kids Foundation (GLKF) is excited to deliver MOVE by GoodLife Kids (MOVE) in partnership with AutismBC.
 This partnership will allow us to help more youth on the autism spectrum thrive through physical activity and fitness.